The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 getWorkflowGuide

-getSimulationAnalysisUse this flow because the user starts from a question and context that Populous should turn into a simulation brief.
+getSimulationResults(sim_key)Use this flow because the user starts from a question and audience that Populous should turn into a simulation plan.

 Tool flow: